jstty/stumpy/README.md

 ## Stumpy(options)

-The first argument can be either an `options` object or a `name` string followed by an `options` object.
+The first argument can be either an `options` Object or a `name` string followed by an `options` object.
 The all options have defaults.

 * `name` - String used to when displaying a log.
 Default: `""`.